The number of equivalent realisations of a rigid graph: Closing Remarks and Open Problems

 The obvious open problem is:

 \begin{prob} Can $c(G)$ be determined efficiently for an arbitrary rigid graph $G$? \end{prob}

-Theorem \ref{cforM} gives an affirmative answer to this problem when $G$ is $\scrrm$-connected and the results of Section \ref{sep} allow us to reduce the problem to the case when $G$ is 3-connected and all 3-edge-cuts of $G$ are trivial i.e. consist of three edges incident to the same degree three vertex.
+Theorem \ref{cforM} gives an affirmative answer to this problem when $G$ is $\scrrm$-connected and the results of Section \ref{sep} allow us to reduce Problem \ref{p1} to the case when $G$ is 3-connected and all 3-edge-cuts of $G$ are trivial i.e. consist of three edges incident to the same degree three vertex.
 On the other hand, the isostatic graphs $G_1$, $G_2$ and $G_3$ of Figure \ref{fig1} indicate that it may be difficult to obtain an affirmative answer to Problem \ref{p1} for all graphs.
-Computer calculations indicate with high probability that $c(G_1)=28$, $c(G_2)=22$ and $c(G_3)=45$, but we cannot see how these numbers could be deduced from the structures of $G_1$, $G_2$ and $G_3$.
+Results from \cite{EP,EM} and Theorem \ref{iso_gen_lem} show that $c(G_1)=28$, and computer calculations indicate with high probability that $c(G_2)=22$ and $c(G_3)=45$.
+It is difficult to imagine how these numbers could be deduced from the structures of $G_1$, $G_2$ and $G_3$.

 If we cannot determine $c(G)$ precisely then we could ask for tight asymptotic upper bounds on $c(G)$.

 \begin{prob} Determine the smallest $k\in \real$ such that $c(G)=\mbox{O}(k^n)$ for all rigid graphs $G$ with $n$ vertices. \end{prob}